mcneel/rhino-developer-samples/zoo/README.md

 To build the samples, you are going to need:

 * Zoo - (http://www.rhino3d.com/zoo)
-* Microsoft Visual C# 2010, or
+* A version of Microsoft Visual Studio (C#  or Visual Basic) capable of building .NET Framework 4.0 libraries.
-* Microsoft Visual Basic 2010

 Legal Stuff
 -----------